gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 sample, that must be specified by the user in the configuration file, as shown below.

-This module also performs bit-depth adaptation, since most of the existing RF front-ends provide samples quantized with 2 or 3 bits, while operations inside the processor are performed on 32- or 64-bit words, depending on its architecture.
+This block also performs bit-depth adaptation, since most of the existing RF front-ends provide samples quantized with 2 or 3 bits, while operations inside the processor are performed on 32- or 64-bit words, depending on its architecture.
 Although there are implementations of the